alexanderxgt/alexanderxgt.github.io/README.md

 Reflection on the process you used last week, how can you make the process work better?

 I should probably give myself more time and 'pepper in' work throughout the week.
 I did everything in a single 3-4 hour session and that disrupted my day just a bit.
 But that's a personal issue.

+__Weekly Post Week No. 2 (January 13-19)__

+This week I researched live coding and decided that producing a 30-minute live coded techno set will be my project for this class.
+It will help me engage actively with the algorave scene in SF – a bunch of them work in tech!
+I mostly do techno/house and those crowds lean heavily towards creative fields.

+This week I really need to work on GitHub page.
+It’s so bare bones and I hate showing it to others hah.

+I am really busy with 3 other classes, but I can work progressively towards a presentable website, so doing SOMETHING is definitely achievable.

+On my calendar, I realize that I should put dedicated slots to work on my project for this course.
+This will be more productive.